oddsdk/odd-walletauth/README.md

 ethereum.setProvider(window.ethereum)
 ```

-You can also write an implementation for other wallets.
+**You can also write an implementation for other wallets.** Note that the DID method has to be supported by the [Fission server](https://github.com/fission-codes/fission), unless you're using something else with webnative.
+At the moment of writing, you can only use the `key` method for DIDs with the Fission servers.
+It supports ED25519, RSA and SECP256K1 keys.

 ```ts
 import * as walletImpl from "webnative-walletauth/wallet/implementation.ts"